NWChemEx/PluginPlay/docs/source/modules/advanced.rst

 property type.

 .. note::

    Module-specific inputs work best for parameters that are typically set in advance versus parameters that would typically be passed as an input.

 Satisfying Multiple Property Types
 ==================================

 Sometimes an algorithm will compute more than one property.
-Reasons why this may occur include performance (the two quantities may share many common intermediates) and wrapping code not originally designed for the SDE (for example calling a library which has a single API that computes many properties).
+Reasons why this may occur include performance (the two quantities may share many common intermediates) and wrapping code not originally designed for PluginPlay (for example calling a library which has a single API that computes many properties).
-This poses no problem as the SDE allows modules to satisfy multiple property types.
+This poses no problem as PluginPlay allows modules to satisfy multiple property types.

 If a module satisfies :math:`n` property types, the inputs to the module are the union of the inputs to the :math:`n` property types as well as any module-specific inputs that the module declares.
 Similarly the returns of the module are the union of the returns of the :math:`n` property types as well as any module-specific results that the module returns.

 TODO: Add examples